d2fn/riak-tips/README.md

 #0
 Riak is not a place to store relational data.
 Don't use Riak with the expectation of replacing a MySQL database that makes heavy use of joins, enforces referential integrity, and forces data into a type system.
 Riak is not a search engine so don't expect to use it for free text indexing with long-term success.
 Don't employ Riak with the expectation of "querying" or "scanning" a range of data.
 While it affords some secondary index support (2i) by way of the leveldb backend, relying on these features in a heavily loaded production cluster has only brought myself and my colleagues disaster.

 That being said, Riak is the best key-value store I have ever used.
-It is wonderful for storing huge amounts of data so long as you can remember or compute the keys under it was stored.
-One you learn to tilt your head the right way and squawk the right squawks, it is a pleasure both to develop against and use in production.
+It is wonderful for storing huge amounts of data so long as you can remember or compute the keys you want to read once they have been written.
+Once you learn to tilt your head the right way and squawk the right squawks, it is a pleasure both to develop against and use in production.
 It is possible to perform cluster upgrades and lose nodes (hard stop) with little to no application downtime.

 #1
 Use SSDs.
 RAID several together per machine in a 0 or 10 configuration if you can.
 Then proceed to #2.